CppMicroServices/rfcs/text/0000-async-work-service.md

 ### Use Case 3: Unbounded Asynchronous Work

 Jeff is a CppMicroServices maintainer responsible for CppMicroServices and it's compendium services.
 All of the asynchronous tasks done in CppMicroServices core framework, Declarative Services and Config Admin are unbounded and need to be waited upon.
 Most of the asynchronous tasks involve calling back into user code via callbacks and as such cannot be guaranteed to finish in a bounded amount of time.
-Currently `std::async` or `boost::asio::post` are being used, both of which use futures for the calling thread to block on.
-Any solution which replaces `std::async` or `boost::Asio::post` would need to provide a way to wait on the result and a way to receive a result or failure from the async task (**PP3**).
+Currently, `std::async` and `boost::asio::post` are being used to execute unbounded async tasks, both of which use futures for the calling thread to block on.
+Any solution which replaces `std::async` or `boost::asio::post` would need to provide a way to wait on the result and a way to receive a result or failure from the async task (**PP3**).